Jahia/npm-modules-engine/handlebars.md

 ### JCR

-All JCR helpers takes a node as first parameters.
+All JCR helpers takes a "node" as first parameters.
 Node can be defined in different ways :

 - UUID (`"095fb1d8-b42a-4f5c-9794-35b6b46a2a96"`)
 - Absolute node path (`"/sites/digitall"`)